AdobeDocs/target.pt-BR/help/c-target-mobile-app/mobile-send-activity-information-analytics.md

    >[!NOTE]
    >
    >`&&tnt`é uma chave de evento reservada no SDK para dispositivos móveis.
-A classificação posterior da variável `tntVal` no Analytics funciona no SDK móvel da mesma maneira que na web (JavaScript).
-Quando a informação for processada no Analytics, você deverá ver os nomes da atividade e da experiência na interface do Analytics.
+The post-classification of the `tntVal` variable in [!DNL Analytics] works in the same way in the mobile SDK as it does on the web (JavaScript).
+After the information is processed in [!DNL Analytics], you should see activity and experience names in the [!DNL Analytics] interface.